 Where are the best places to watch the SF Chinese New Year parade?
 Inquiring minds want to know, so here they are...

-Last year, I walked the parade route for the Chinese New Year Parade to see what the best viewing spots would be and they are using the same route for 2017.
-Here's what I found.
+I walked the parade route for the Chinese New Year Parade to see what the best viewing spots would be and here's what I found.

 The parade starts at Second and Market Streets, downtown and works its way past Union Square, ending up in Chinatown at Kearny and Washington.

 As I went along the route, I looked for good places to stand, and also for spots on the second floor or above: basically, any position that would make for better views above the heads of the crowd.
 Result: slim pickings, but there are some good spots!
 Here are the highlights.